 Many people who have been forced to wear SCRAM devices have thought about tampering with them.
 SCRAM devices can detect tampering attempts and send alerts to service providers when they occur.
 When they inform the courts that these attempts were made, judges may perceive them as a violation of the court’s orders.

 Some ways people have tried to “fool” SCRAM bracelets are by:

 - Removing the bracelet

 Seek Competent DUI Defense in Palm Beach County

 With a strong DUI defense lawyer protecting your rights, it may also be possible to avoid the worst possible consequences of a DUI conviction, including wearing a SCRAM device that checks your alcohol levels around-the-clock.

 Contact attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel to discuss your DUI charge.
-Our firm has provided competent DUI defense for more than 25 years in Palm Beach County, and our aim is always to achieve the best possible result for our clients.
+Brian Gabriel has provided competent DUI defense for more than 30 years in Palm Beach County, and his aim is always to achieve the best possible result for every clients.
 For a free consultation, call 561-622-5575 or complete our contact form.